 What Penalties Could You Face for a Manslaughter Conviction in West Plains, MO?

-- Voluntary/First-Degree Involuntary (special victim): Class B felony, punishable by 5 to 15 years in prison
+- Voluntary or First-Degree Involuntary Manslaughter (Special Victim): Class B felony, punishable by 5 to 15 years in prison

-- First-Degree Involuntary Manslaughter: Class C felony, 3 to 10 years in prison
+- First-Degree Involuntary Manslaughter: Class C felony, carrying 3 to 10 years in prison

-- Second-Degree Involuntary Manslaughter (Special Victim): Class D felony, up to 7 years in prison
+- Second-Degree Involuntary (Special Victim): Class D felony, up to 7 years in prison

 - Second-Degree Involuntary Manslaughter: Class E felony, punishable by up to 4 years in prison

-- Housing Issues — Securing housing may become more difficult, as landlords in and around West Plains, MO often perform background checks.
+- Housing Challenges — Securing housing may become more difficult, as landlords in and around West Plains, MO often perform background checks.
 Certain housing programs and assistance options may also be limited or unavailable.

 Your Defense Starts with the Right Manslaughter Lawyer in West Plains, MO